Office of Elementary and Secondary Education, Department of Education.

-(4) Fax or email the signed cover page and independent emergency certification to the Impact Aid Program at 1-866-799-1273 or by email to Impact.Aid@ed.gov.
-These forms must be submitted before midnight, Washington, DC time, of the application deadline in order to be considered for funding under this program.
+(4) Email the signed cover page and independent emergency certification to the Impact Aid Program at Impact.Aid@ed.gov.
+These forms must be submitted before midnight, Eastern Time, of the application deadline in order to be considered for funding under this program.

 - We may request that you provide us original signatures on other forms at a later date.

-Application Deadline Date Extension in Case of G5 System Unavailability: If you are prevented from electronically submitting your application on the application deadline date because the G5 system is unavailable, we will grant you an extension until midnight, Washington, DC time, the following business day to enable you to transmit your application electronically, by mail, or by hand delivery.
+Application Deadline Date Extension in Case of G5 System Unavailability: If you are prevented from electronically submitting your application on the application deadline date because the G5 system is unavailable, we will grant you an extension until midnight, Eastern Time, the following business day to enable you to transmit your application electronically, by mail, or by hand delivery.
 We will grant this extension if—

 (1) You are a registered user of the G5 system and you have initiated an electronic application for this competition; and

-(b) G5 is unavailable for any period of time between 11:00 p.m. and midnight, Washington, DC time, on the application deadline date.
+(b) G5 is unavailable for any period of time between 11:00 p.m. and midnight, Eastern Time, on the application deadline date.

 We must acknowledge and confirm these periods of unavailability before granting you an extension.
 To request this extension or to confirm our acknowledgment of any system unavailability, you may contact either (1) the person listed under FOR FURTHER INFORMATION CONTACT or (2) the G5 help desk at 1-888-336-8930.
 If G5 is unavailable due to technical problems with the system and, therefore, the application deadline is extended, an email will be sent to all registered users who have initiated a G5 application.
 Extensions referred to in this section apply only to the unavailability of the G5 system.